axieinfinity/ronin-documentation/docs/validators/setup/cli.md

 ## Overview

 This guide demonstrates how to compile a Ronin node binary on your own using the Ronin CLI, instead of running a packed binary from Docker.
-With the CLI, you configure and run a full (non-validator) node, validator node, or archive node.
+With the CLI, you can configure and run a full (non-validator) node.

 ## Prerequisites